chaitanya-bonela/CAPSTONE-PROJECT/README.md

 # CAPSTONE-PROJECT
-Implementation of React(Frontend) and .NET(Backend) and Data Storage(SQL).
+Implementation of ReactJs(Frontend) and .NET(Backend) and Data Storage(SQL).
 To create Event Management System.